 Padres & Jóvenes Unidos believes that all students regardless of immigration status deserve a high-quality education and access to higher education.
-Each year tens of thousands of undocumented students are denied the opportunity of attending a higher education institution.
+However, students cannot learn in a vacuum.
+We must keep families together and protect our communities.

 For the past eight years, Padres & Jóvenes Unidos has organized and fought for legislation that would give undocumented students the opportunity to attend college or university at same or similar rates as other U.S. Citizens.
 As a leading member of the Higher Education Access Alliance (HEAA), a statewide coalition that promotes tuition legislation for undocumented students, we organize students and parents to lead an annual effort to broaden educational opportunity for undocumented students.

 While in-state tuition is a small step forward for our immigrant youth and helps close the educational attainment gap in our country, it does not provide a long-term solution.
 Undocumented students who graduate from college are still not able to exercise their degrees and enter a career or profession.
 The DREAM Act, however, provides a path to citizenship and legalization with the attainment of a college degree.
 We will continue to lead the fight in Colorado for the DREAM Act until it is passed and implemented on a national level.